markerikson/react-redux-links/react-tutorials.md

   https://www.writesoftware.org/tutorial/react-spreadsheet
   An excellent tutorial that shows how to build a miniature spreadsheet app using React

-- **Developig modern offline apps with ReactJS, Redux, and Electron**
+- **Developing modern offline apps with ReactJS, Redux, and Electron**
   https://blog.codecentric.de/en/2017/10/developing-modern-offline-apps-reactjs-redux-electron-part-1/
   An ongoing multi-part series that covers using React to build an Electron app, including discussion of architectural decisions.